 Senate Agriculture Committee hearing on “Climate Change and the Agricultural Sector”: On May 21, 2019, the Senate Agriculture Committee heard from farmers, ranchers, and other experts on issues related to climate change and agriculture.
 Read NFU’s testimony here.

 House Agriculture Committee hearing “Managing for Soil Health: Securing the Conservation and Economic Benefits of Healthy Soils”: On June 25, 2019, the House Agriculture Committee Conservation and Forestry Subcommittee heard from farmers and researchers on the environmental and economic benefits of healthy soils.

 NFU reviews and has weighed in on many climate related bills.
 Among the bills that NFU has recently endorsed are:

 - The Agricultural Resilience Act, Rep. Chellie Pingree

 - The Farmer Driven Conservation Outcomes Act, Sens.
 Bob Casey and Shelly Moore Capito

 - The Growing Climate Solutions Act, Sens.
 Mike Braun and Debbie Stabenow

 Other climate and agriculture policy efforts

-Joe Biden’s Plan for Rural America: The presumptive Democratic presidential nominee has included in his plan for rural America a push for net-zero emissions for agriculture, arguing that the effort will also create new sources of income for farmers.
+Joe Biden’s Plan for Rural America and Plan for a Clean Energy Revolution and Environmental Justice: The presumptive Democratic presidential nominee is calling for a net-zero emissions goal for agriculture and more money for climate-smart farming, arguing that these efforts can create new sources of income for farmers.